 Zika virus is spread to people primarily through mosquito bites.
 Two species, called Aedes aegypti and Aedes albopictus, are the only mosquitoes known to transmit the disease.
 Both are found in many other countries and in some parts of the United States, but not in Oregon.
-A map of countries where Zika is spreading through mosquito bites can be found here.
+View a map of countries with a risk of Zika.
 Zika virus can also be spread to sexual partners by men or women who develop Zika symptoms after infection.
-We know this because Zika infections have occurred in persons who did not travel outside of the United States, but who did have sex with a returning traveler who was ill with the disease.
+We know this because Zika infections have occurred in persons who did not travel outside of the United States, but who did have sex with a returning traveler who was infected with the disease.

 Four out of five people who get Zika show no signs of illness.
 Those who do get sick usually have fever, rash, joint pain, or irritated, red eyes.
 Other symptoms can include muscle pain and headache.
 People who do get sick typically show these symptoms from three to 14 days after getting bitten by an infected mosquito or having sex with an infected person.
 Severe disease is uncommon, and hospitalization is rare.
 However, Zika infection in the mother during pregnancy is associated with health problems in babies.

-The spring 2015 Zika virus outbreak in Brazil was the first in the Western Hemisphere, and the outbreak has since spread to other countries in the Americas as well as to Puerto Rico.
-Zika virus infections have been confirmed in travelers returning to the United States.
+The spring 2015 Zika virus outbreak in Brazil was the first in the Western Hemisphere, and the outbreak has since spread to other countries in the Americas as well as to some areas of the United States.
+Zika virus infections have been confirmed in travelers returning from Zika-affected regions.
 Zika infections have also been identified in non-traveling sex partners of men and women who got Zika during travel in Zika-affected regions.
-There have been no reports of Zika spread by mosquito bites in the United States, except in Puerto Rico.
 For people traveling to areas where Zika is spread by mosquitoes, avoiding mosquito bites and avoiding unprotected sex with potentially infected partners are the best ways to prevent infection.
 To avoid spreading Zika virus to pregnant women, men or women returning to the United States from Zika outbreak regions should avoid sex, or use a condom during any sexual activity with pregnant partners for the duration of the pregnancy.

 Zika virus and pregnancy

 Zika virus infection during pregnancy might increase the risk of losing the pregnancy.
-Some babies whose mothers had contracted Zika virus during pregnancy were born with unusually small heads (“microcephaly”) and problems with brain development.
-The U.S. Centers for Disease Control and Prevention (CDC) issued a health advisory for travelers returning from affected regions.
-CDC also recommends that pregnant women not travel to areas affected by Zika virus.
-CDC has issued guidelines for pregnant women returning from travel to a region where the virus is spread by mosquitoes, and guidance for prevention of sexual transmission.
+Some babies whose mothers had contracted Zika virus during pregnancy were born with fetal abnormalities, including unusually small heads (“microcephaly”) and problems with brain development.
+CDC recommends that pregnant women not travel to areas affected by Zika virus.
+CDC has issued guidance for pregnant women returning from travel to a region where the virus is spread by mosquitoes, and guidance for prevention of sexual transmission.

 There is no vaccine to prevent Zika virus disease.
-Virus transmission can be prevented by avoiding mosquito bites and by avoiding unprotected sex with men or wmen who developed Zika infection with symptoms after visiting affected areas.
+Virus transmission can be prevented by avoiding mosquito bites and by avoiding unprotected sex with men or women who traveled to a Zika-affected region.